 Comedy open mic nights are where most new comedians start and the easiest ones to find will usually be hosted by local comedy clubs if your area has them.

-Usually, comedy club open mic nights will be listed on the comedy club website.
+Usually, comedy club open mic nights will be listed on the club website.

-Note: Usually you will need to bring a certain number of people to the open mic night in order to get stage time.
+Note: Sometimes you may need to bring a certain number of people to the open mic night in order to get stage time.
 These are called “bringer shows”.

 If you don’t have a comedy club in your area, you may have to do some research to see if there are any other venues in your area that host a comedy club open mic night.

 Otherwise, you will have to travel to get stage time or if you have the ability to develop and deliver a clean stand-up comedy act, you can use the information in the Corporate Comedy Secrets course to set-up local area gigs outside the comedy club scene.

 Once you have located a comedy open mic night, you will need to spend the time at that show so that you can find out what the process is to get stage time and how much time you are afforded when you do get stage time (requirements vary).

 I would also HIGHLY recommend that you sit through at least several comedy open mics from beginning to end in order to see for yourself what kind “competition” you are up against.

 - The vast majority of new (and not so new) comedians performing at virtually ANY are simply NOT prepared to deliver a stand-up comedy routine that will generate many laughs, if any at all.